carlosgit7/server_setup_DigitalOcean/FrontendServer_Setup/README.md

 3. On your domain registrar (Probably [GoDaddy](https://www.godaddy.com/))
 4. Change Name Servers to the One that DO Have

-## Add Certbot to have Https on teh server
+## Add Certbot to have Https on the server

 ```bash
     sudo apt-get update